yusi1/yaslamblog/_posts/2022-02-22-funtoo-install-notes.md

     ```
 (since this vm will only have a single root partition, nothing else)

+{% capture alert-warning1 %}
->   NOTE: Use UUID&rsquo;s in fstab when installing on a second hard drive on baremetal, Funtoo wouldn&rsquo;t boot without using UUID&rsquo;s in fstab because grub doesn&rsquo;t know which hard drive is the second or first because names must be assigned dynamically like for example `/dev/sda` could be the second hard drive while `/dev/sdb` could be the first, and grub doesn&rsquo;t know, so it is better to use UUID&rsquo;s in fstab since you are hardcoding exactly which partition is what specific UUID.
+Use UUID&rsquo;s in fstab when installing on a second hard drive on baremetal, Funtoo wouldn&rsquo;t boot without using UUID&rsquo;s in fstab because grub doesn&rsquo;t know which hard drive is the second or first because names must be assigned dynamically like for example `/dev/sda` could be the second hard drive while `/dev/sdb` could be the first, and grub doesn&rsquo;t know, so it is better to use UUID&rsquo;s in fstab since you are hardcoding exactly which partition is what specific UUID.
+{% endcapture %}

+{% include alert-warning.html heading="" content=alert-warning1 %}

 -   Created timezone symlink to `/etc/localtime` with